fragrussu/StructureTensorToolbox/README.md

 Each contributor holds copyright over his/her own contributions to the software.
 The project versioning records all contributions and copyright details.
 By contributing to the software, the contributor releases his/her content according to the license and copyright terms of StructureTensorToolbox.

+# Acknowledgement
+If you use StructureTensorToolbox for your research, please cite:

+Grussu F,  Schneider T,  Yates RL,  Tachrount M,  Zhang H,  Alexander DC, DeLuca GC and Wheeler-Kingshott CAM, "Quantitative histological correlates of NODDI orientation dispersion estimates in the human spinal cord", Proceedings of the International Society for Magnetic Resonance in Medicine (ISMRM) 2015, p.0154.